Folded-Structures-Lab/timber-as/docs/tutorial-2.md

 print(f"Application Category value = {application_category.value}")
 ```

-Application category can be input as an integer value, or by using the *ApplicationCategory* enum class, which includes member applications listed in AS1720.1 Table 2.1 and their corresponding application category number.
+Application category can be input as an integer value, or by using the *ApplicationCategory* enum class, which includes member applications listed in AS1720.1 Table 2.1.